-4.2.16 SHUTUP Operation Examples
+4.2.17 SHUTUP Operation Examples

 Each of the following sections contains an example of a SHUTUP operation.
-These examples and the description of the SHUTUP program should help you to shut down your system correctly and in orderly fashion.
+These examples and the description of the SHUTUP program should help you to shut down your system correctly and in a predictable manner.

-4.2.16.1 SHUTUP Example: Large RSTS/E System
+4.2.17.1 SHUTUP Example: Large RSTS/E System

-The system in the following example is being shut down in a leisurely fashion.
+The system in the following example is being shut down slowly.
 This gives system and network users enough time to complete their tasks.
 SHUTUP allows users to log in to the system during the entire shutdown phase; logins are disabled at system shutdown, after 5 minutes.
 Those using the network can log in until the 5-minute mark, after that time the system does not allow network access by users.
 However, those on the network before new network activity is disabled can continue to work until the system shuts down completely.

-\$ run shutup SHUTUP V9.7 RSTS V9.7 EDERE 10:11 AM 28-May-89 ######## Set-up Dialogue Phase ######### Type '^' to any query to backup one question Allow Print/Batch Services jobs to complete <YES>? yes Use OPSER for utilities shutdown <YES>? yes Allow OPSER utilities to reach logical end point <YES>? yes Minutes until system shutdown (0-99) <5>?
+\$ run SHUTUP SHUTUP V10.0 RSTS V10.0 EDERE

+10:11 AM 28-May-90 ######## Set-up Dialogue Phase

+Type '^' to any query to backup one question

+Allow Print/Batch Services jobs to complete <YES>? yes Use OPSER for utilities shutdown <YES>? yes Allow OPSER utilities to reach logical end point <YES>? yes Minutes until system shutdown (0-99) <5>?
 15 Minutes until logins are disabled (0-99) <0>?
 5 Minutes until new network activity is disabled (0-99) <5>?
 5